The Importance of Provenance in Coin Collecting!

 Q4) Who originally owned it, and what documents trace its history?

-Therefore, it's crucial for all new and current artists to begin documenting the ownership of each piece they create as soon as possible.
+It's crucial for all new and current artists to begin documenting the ownership of each piece they create as soon as possible.
 Establishing and maintaining provenance involves tracking the history of the work from its creation onward.
 This documentation should include information on when and where the piece was created, as well as every subsequent sale or transfer.

 When artwork is sold, it's important that inspiring artists record all details, including the buyer's name and any collections the piece becomes part of.
 Who knows, you might paint the next best-selling masterpiece like the Mona Lisa II, but without provenance, how would others remember you as the greatest artist since Leonardo da Vinci?